 Information for students and faculty

-Examinations in the 2020 summer semester
+Examinations in the winter semester 2020/21

 Examinations at the University of Cologne are conducted in various formats, among others as online exams via ILIAS and – in well-justified and exceptional cases – as attendance exams.
 Students are notified of the times and dates of exams at least two weeks in advance.

 Face-to-face examinations and preparatory measures for them are only permissible until at least 31 January 2021 if they cannot be postponed after 31 January 2021 for legal or factual reasons or if the postponement is unreasonable for the examinee.